Photo by Luke Chesser on Unsplash

 name: quickstart

-EOF# Get information about the kibana deployment
+# Get information about the kibana deployment

 kubectl get kibana